juanfrans/juanfrans.github.io/_pages/about.md

 title: About
 ---

-The short version is I'm a researcher at the [Brown Institute for Media Innovation](https://brown.columbia.edu/) at Columbia University.
+I am a Computational Designer at Google, currently working on [Delve](https://www.sidewalklabs.com/products/delve).
+Previously, I was the Senior Data & Design Researcher at the [Brown Institute for Media Innovation](https://brown.columbia.edu/) at Columbia University.

-I work at the intersection of data, GIS, visualization, journalism, architecture, urbanism, and the humanities, and I teach graduate level [workshops and seminars](https://github.com/juanfrans-courses) on mapping, advanced GIS and data visualization.
-In the past I've worked as a research scholar at the [Center for Spatial Research](http://c4sr.columbia.edu/) and the [Spatial Information Design Lab](http://spatialinformationdesignlab.org/), as an architectural designer for [Carlos Zapata Studio](https://www.cz-studio.com/) and D.G.T.
+I work at the intersection of data, visualization, urbanism, and the humanities, and I teach graduate level [workshops and seminars](https://github.com/juanfrans-courses) on mapping, advanced GIS and data visualization.
+I've also worked as a research scholar at the [Center for Spatial Research](http://c4sr.columbia.edu/) and the [Spatial Information Design Lab](http://spatialinformationdesignlab.org/), as an architectural designer for [Carlos Zapata Studio](https://www.cz-studio.com/) and D.G.T.
 Architects, and as the GIS project coordinator for the [Catholic Charities of New York](https://catholiccharitiesny.org/).

 Here's a more detailed version: